pwstegman/bci.js/README.md

 **Goal:** Build portable/modern framework for web-based BCI applications

+Deploying BCI applications in a more portable language such as JavaScript can be difficult as many BCI specific methods have yet to be implemented.
+WebBCI aims to help bridge this gap by implementing BCI specific methods, building on existing libraries such as Math.js and Numeric Javascript.
+It also implements MATLAB specific methods, such as colon notation for array subscripting, to make data manipulation in JavaScript easier.

 ## Dev

 This is the dev branch of webbci.
 Documentation may be lacking and the API can change at any time.